dmsurti/cl-3d-asset-kit/README.md

 (ql:quickload :cl-game-models)
 ```

-5. To run the demo, eval this form in the listener.
+5. To run the demo, evaluate this form in the listener.
 ```
 (cl-game-models:demo-scene)
 ```